Hypfer/lovelace-valetudo-map-card/README.md

     url: /community_plugin/lovelace-valetudo-map-card/valetudo-map-card.js
 ```
 ### Home Assistant
 You will need to follow either the instructions for MQTT or for REST.
-Following the MQTT instructions is strongly recommended.
+Following the MQTT instructions is strongly recommended as REST is NOT officially supported.

 #### MQTT